 - Active compensation for drift in setup via Power Lock

 - Reliable and easy to use with zero maintenance

-The SuperK supercontinuum laser can give you light anywhere in the 380-2400 nm region, making it a great tool for optical characterization of nanostructures.
-Many researchers around the World use the SuperK for measurements on nanoparticles, plasmonic waveguides, metamaterials, and many other small structures.
+The SuperK supercontinuum laser can give you light anywhere in the 380-2400 nm region, making it a great tool for the optical characterization of nanostructures.
+Many researchers around the World use the SuperK for measurements of nanoparticles, plasmonic waveguides, metamaterials, and other small structures.

-The lasers are compatible with a variety of characterization techniques like Raman spectroscopy, Brillouin light scattering spectroscopy, spectroscopic ellipsometry, SNOM, and s-SNOM where it replaces single-line lasers and traditional broadband sources.
+The lasers are compatible with various characterization techniques like Raman spectroscopy, Brillouin light scattering spectroscopy, spectroscopic ellipsometry, SNOM, and s-SNOM which replace single-line lasers and traditional broadband sources.

 Stability is the key